 Nonetheless, these safeguards can be breached, especially as organisms age, and the consequences are often fatal.
 Prion and amyloid formation are associated with some of the most devastating neurodegenerative diseases confronting humankind, including Alzheimer’s disease, Parkinson's disease, variant Creutzfeldt-Jakob disease, and Huntington's disease (Cushman et al., 2010; Jackrel & Shorter, 2011).
+Environmental stress that induces protein misfolding can even elicit aging (Coelho et al., 2013).
 Yet, surprisingly, it is becoming increasingly clear that prions and amyloids are not always a problem.
 In fact, several have been harnessed during evolution for adaptive purposes and feature in some of the most revolutionary new concepts in biology and evolution, including protein-based genetic elements, long-term memory formation, melanosome biogenesis, evolutionary capacitance and the revelation of cryptic genetic variation (Shorter & Lindquist, 2005; Watt et al., 2009; Shorter, 2010).
 We employ biochemistry and genetics to understand the enigmatic mechanistic interfaces that exist between protein disaggregases, molecular chaperones, small molecules and amyloid/prion fibers or other misfolded species, and how these interfaces can be manipulated to divert pathogenic and promote beneficial phenotypic trajectories.
 Specifically, we are pursuing the following goals:

 (Surface view colored by cylindrical radius)